microsoft/Project-Yellowstone-Documentation/business-central/inventory/inventory-powerbi-inventory-app-kpis.md

 - Assembly Header

 ---
-### Trans.
-Order Shipment (Qty.)
-**Formula**
-- This measure shows how many items are expected to be shipped for transfer orders by summing up the outstanding quantity of items on all transfer lines that are yet to be shipped from the source location.

-**Data Sources**
-- Location
-- Transfer Line

----
 ### Inventory (Quantity)
 **Formula**
 - This measure shows the total quantity of inventory on hand for all items by summing up the quantity of items on all item ledger entries.